-Trafalgar Castle School will provide students who have disabilities with the following in an accessible format by January 1, 2013:
+Trafalgar Castle School will provide students who have disabilities with the following in an accessible format:

-Trafalgar Castle School will ensure all new websites and content on those sites conform with WCAG 2.0, Level A by January 1, 2014 and all internet websites and web content on those sites will conform with WCAG 2.0, Level AA by January 1, 2021.
+Trafalgar Castle School will ensure all new websites and content on those sites conform with WCAG 2.0, Level AA by January 1, 2021.

-Trafalgar Castle School will ensure existing feedback processes are accessible to people with disabilities upon request by January 1, 2015.
+Trafalgar Castle School will ensure existing feedback processes are accessible to people with disabilities upon request.
 We will accept feedback in multiple formats, such as by telephone, email, mail and in person.

-Trafalgar Castle School will ensure all publicly available information is made accessible upon request by January 1, 2016.
-This information will be provided in a timely manner that takes into account the person’s accessibility needs due to disability and will be at a cost that is no more than the regular cost charged to other persons.
+Trafalgar Castle School will ensure all publicly available information is made accessible upon request.
+This information will be provided in a timely manner that takes into account the person’s accessibility needs due to disability.

-Trafalgar Castle School will, upon request, provide accessible or conversion-ready formats of library print resources and materials when they are available, by January 1, 2015 and digital and multimedia resources or materials by January 1, 2020.
+Trafalgar Castle School will, upon request, provide accessible or conversion-ready formats of library print resources and materials as well as digital and multimedia resources or materials.

 Trafalgar Castle School is committed to fair and accessible employment practices.
-The following practices will be in place by January 1, 2016.
+The following practices are in place.